eaprelsky/infodynamics/book/10_the_biological_foundation.md

 ## The Question That Changes Everything

-The most critical question about information physics is one that any skeptical neuroscientist would rightfully ask:
+The most critical question about information dynamics is one that any skeptical neuroscientist would rightfully ask:

 *"Your equations are elegant, but where exactly in a living neuron would we find these information resistors and capacitors?
 Are you describing genuine biological phenomena, or have you created a sophisticated metaphor that sounds scientific but lacks real substance?"*